Orlando Property Division Lawyer

 - The desirability of retaining any asset, including an interest in a business or professional practice, intact and free from any claim or interference of the other party

 - The contribution of each spouse to the acquisition, enhancement, and production of income or the improvement of, or the incurring of liabilities to, both the marital assets and nonmarital assets of the spouses

 - The desirability of retaining the marital home as a residence for any dependent child of the marriage

 - The intentional dissipation, waste, depletion, or destruction of marital assets after the filing of the petition or within two years prior to the filing of the petition

 - Any other factors necessary to do equity and justice between the parties

 Unlike marital property, separate property, such as inherited property, gifts from third parties to one spouse and not the other, and a personal injury recovery, is generally exempt from property division.
 Considering this and the factors above, there is potential for a spouse to receive a great deal from the division of property upon divorce, or very little.
-In many situations, the amount you receive is dependent on what your Orlando family attorney can prove in court regarding the contributions of both spouses to the marriage, and who owned what and when.
+In many situations, the amount you receive is dependent on what your Orlando divorce lawyer can prove in court regarding the contributions of both spouses to the marriage, and who owned what and when.

-Contact the Arwani Law Firm with concerns about property division.
+Contact the Arwani Law Firm with Concerns About Property Division

 At the Arwani Law Firm we want you to keep what you deserve from a marriage that you went into with the best intentions.
 And, truly, property division is one of our areas of expertise.
 Please contact our Orlando property division lawyers to schedule a consultation for more information about property division in Florida.